-Because of the shortcomings of the current car emission test, the European Union is finalising a new test, called the Worldwide Harmonised Light Vehicle Test Procedure (WLTP).
-With the WLTP, testing conditions will become much more realistic.
+Because of the shortcomings of the old car emissions test, the European Union has introduced a new lab test, called the Worldwide Harmonised Light Vehicle Test Procedure (WLTP).
+With the WLTP, testing conditions have become much more realistic.

-All these elements will make the WLTP test more accurate than the current lab test (NEDC).
+All these elements make the new WLTP test more accurate than the old lab test (NEDC, short for the New European Driving Cycle).

-WLTP will apply for new types of cars from September 2017 and for all car registrations from September 2018.
-However, before the WLTP is implemented, a number of issues need to be resolved by the EU.
+WLTP applies to new types of cars since 1 September 2017 and to all car registrations as of September 2018.
+However, before the switch to WLTP can be completed, a number of issues still need to be resolved by the EU.

 The key issues are:

-- Labelling: ensuring a smooth transition in the system of labelling from the current test (NECD) to the future test (WLTP), so that the customer is not confused.
+- Labelling: ensuring a smooth transition in the system of labelling from the old test (NEDC) to the new test (WLTP), so that the customer is not confused.

 - Data collection: there are challenges on how to collect NEDC and WLTP data reliably from all 28 EU member states, in order to legally monitor compliance with the CO2 fleet targets.